 “Quo Vadis” is a Catholic Zoom Series for Young Adults aged 18 – 35 and provides a space where young adults can journey together in their faith.

-It will run every Sunday from 7 – 8pm, and the next series begins on May 16th with a four-part presentation on the Holy Eucharist.
+It will run every Sunday from 7 – 8pm, and the next series begins on June 20th with a four-part series on Lection Divina: praying with Scripture.
 Click here to register.
 More information by emailing email@example.com

 Are you tired of being bored?
 Frustrated?
 Feeling restless?

-Join with Holy Family Mission in association with Ascend Youth Ministry for REVIVE on Friday 21st May, 7.30 – 8.30pm for a live stream event for young people on www.holyfamilymission.ie With music, prayer and time for sharing how God has worked in our lives!
-Special prayers for those doing exams!
+Join with Holy Family Mission in association with Ascend Youth Ministry for REVIVE for a live stream event for young people on www.holyfamilymission.ie With music, prayer and time for sharing how God has worked in our lives!

 At a time when the outside world has stopped, come to revive your life!
 Click here to learn more!